Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Discussion

-The method we have demonstrated here is straightforward, and clearly identifies the evidence for subdominant multipole moments and precession from the observed GW signal.
-In the future we wish to expand this method and calculate the power in the second polarization as this can also be important in breaking parameter degeneracies~\cite{Usman:2018imj}.
-As discussed briefly in Section~\ref{sec:0521}, we also wish to calculate the subdominant higher multipole and precession SNR directly from the GW strain data.
-In principle, this should enable the construction of predicted posteriors including the effects of precession and higher multipoles using posteriors computed with a simpler waveform model.
-A similar method to this has been suggested for higher multipoles \cite{Payne:2019wmy}.
-There, the authors demonstrated that re-weighting posteriors inferred with a (2,2) only waveform model based on the full likelihood could result in posteriors that closely match those inferred with waveform models including higher order multipoles.
+The method we have presented is straightforward, and clearly identifies the evidence for subdominant multipole moments and precession from the observed GW signals.
+As demonstrated in our analysis of GW190521, it is possible to calculate the SNR in higher-multipoles and precession directly from the data --- rather than using the results of parameter estimation analyses as we have done for the rest of the events in the paper.
+This opens up the possibility of using the observed SNR in higher multipoles and precession to infer the properties of the observed binary, in advance of a detailed parameter estimation analysis.
+A similar approach has been suggested proposed in Ref.~\cite{Payne:2019wmy}, where the authors demonstrated that re-weighting posteriors inferred with a (2,2) only waveform model based on the full likelihood gave results that closely match those obtained from an analysis with waveform models including higher order multipoles.
+In principle, this should enable the estimation of parameters, including the effects of precession and higher multipoles, using posteriors computed with a simpler waveform model supplemented by the measured SNRs in higher multipoles and precession.
+In the future we wish to expand this method and calculate the SNR in the second, sub-dominant GW polarization as the clear observation of two polarizations is also important for breaking degeneracies between parameters~\cite{Usman:2018imj}.